Skip to main content

 • “The gameplay loop is satisfying, the highs hit hard, the crashes feel meaningful, and the soundtrack alone makes it worth the ride.”

-• “Build variety is limited by the core gameplay loop of having to rush through all levels otherwise you will have a 100% failure at boss regardless of the build you created, however the altars that let you reduce the difficulty timer was good foresight however it is total RNG if you get them at all.”
+• “Build variety is limited by the core gameplay loop of having to rush through all levels; otherwise, you will have a 100% failure at boss regardless of the build you created.
+However, the alters that let you reduce the difficulty timer was good foresight, although it is total RNG if you get them at all.”

 • music